-Currently, the Masterís degree program in acupuncture (3-years) or in Oriental medicine (4-years) is the entry-level requirement for professional practice in the U.S. Post-graduate clinical training at the doctoral level is available, however, at schools ACAOM has approved to offer doctoral degrees.
-Under ACAOMís standards, a post-graduate clinical doctoral program must be a minimum of 1200 hours of advanced training at the doctoral level and completed within four calendar years from the date of matriculation.
+Currently, the Master's degree program in acupuncture (3-years) or in Oriental medicine (4-years) is the entry-level requirement for professional practice in the U.S. In addition, post-graduate clinical training at the doctoral level is available at schools ACAOM has approved to offer doctoral degrees.
+Under ACAOM's standards, a post-graduate clinical doctoral program must be a minimum of 1200 hours of advanced training at the doctoral level (including 650 hours of advanced clinical training) and completed within four calendar years from the date of matriculation.
 Graduates are awarded a Doctor of Acupuncture and Oriental Medicine (DAOM) degree.
-Under ACAOMís present standards, a Master of Oriental Medicine (M.OM.) degree with a Chinese herbal medicine curriculum is a prerequisite for doctoral training.
-In 2014, however, ACAOM is considering proposed revisions to its standards that would allow approved programs to offer post-graduate doctoral training that does not include herbal medicine training or a M.OM. degree as a prerequisite.
-ACAOMís proposed revisions may be viewed at http://www.acaom.org/documents/file/draft-revisions-to-acaom-postgraduate-doctoral-standards-3.14.pdf.
+ACAOM's admission standards for the DAOM degree specify satisfactory completion of a Master's degree or Master's level program in Acupuncture or in Oriental medicine from an ACAOM-accredited or candidate institution or its equivalent.
+DAOM programs that include advanced training or specialty study in herbal medicine require a degree in Oriental Medicine or equivalent herbal training.
+DAOM programs that do not include advanced study or specialty concentrations in herbal medicine must document satisfactory completion of a minimum of three (3) semester credits (45 hours) of introductory curriculum in the fundamentals of Chinese herbal medicine either as a prerequisite or as a co-requisite.
+ACAOM's DAOM standards may be viewed at http://www.acaom.org/documents/160227_acaom_accreditation_manual.pdf (6.0 Postgraduate doctoral programs).

-Passage of NCCAOMís national certification examinations is strongly recommended for the following reasons: (1) passage of one or more of these examinations is generally required or accepted as a condition of licensure in most states that regulate the practice of AOM by statute; (2) AOM licensees who wish to practice in more than one state may enhance the interstate portability of their license; and (3) the examinations of NCCAOM are generally regarded as the highest measure of entry-level competency within the AOM profession.
-Persons who pass the Commissionís certification exams in Oriental Medicine, acupuncture, and Chinese herbology are awarded the designation "Diplomate" as follows: Dipl.
+Passage of NCCAOM's national certification examinations is strongly recommended for the following reasons: (1) passage of one or more of these examinations is generally required or accepted as a condition of licensure in most states that regulate the practice of AOM by statute; (2) AOM licensees who wish to practice in more than one state may enhance the interstate portability of their license; and (3) the examinations of NCCAOM are generally regarded as a reliable measure of entry-level competency within the AOM profession.
+Persons who pass the Commission's certification exams in Oriental Medicine, acupuncture, and Chinese herbology are awarded the designation "Diplomate" as follows: Dipl.
 O.M., Dipl.
 Ac., and Dipl.
 C.H.

-Some 44 states and the District of Columbia currently provide for the licensure (or a comparable form of practice authorization) for AOM practitioners.
+Some 45 states and the District of Columbia currently provide for the licensure (or a comparable form of practice authorization) for AOM practitioners.
 The law of each state should be consulted for specific education, training, examination, and application requirements.
-In most states, one or more of NCCAOMís examination modules is required or accepted as a route of licensure.
-Graduation from an ACAOM accredited or candidate school is required to take NCCAOMís national certifying examinations.
+In most states, one or more of NCCAOM's examination modules is required or accepted as a route of licensure.
+Graduation from an ACAOM accredited or candidate school is required to take NCCAOM's national certifying examinations.
 The website of NCCAOM (http://www.nccaom.org/regulatory-affairs/state-licensure-map) provides licensure information for states that recognize its national examinations.
-Contact information for state AOM licensing boards is at http://www.acupuncture.com/statelaws/statelaw.htm#47.
+Contact information for state AOM licensing boards is at

 In most states, practitioners are designated "Licensed Acupuncturists (L.Ac.)," but in some states they may be designated "Acupuncture Physicians" or "Doctors of Oriental Medicine."
 These doctoral designations, however, are licensure titles conferred by the state and do not reflect earned academic degrees at the doctoral level.
 Concerning post-graduate doctoral degrees in the U.S., see Question 10.